-Transactional advising involve general understanding of degree requirements, course codes, course offerings, practical steps for applying for practicum/independent study/Graduation with Distinction, processing course transfer, tracking progress in the major/minor, and connecting to supporting campus resources.
+Transactional advising involve general understanding of degree requirements, course codes, course offerings, practical steps for applying for practica/independent study/Graduation with Distinction, processing course transfer, tracking progress in the major/minor, and connecting to supporting campus resources.
 Transactional advising is offered by program coordinators in each of our Offices of Undergraduate Studies (Natalia Silva Harwood for Psychology and Cindy Clements/Tyler Lee for Neuroscience).

 Faculty mentoring is one of the most important connections students will develop during their college career.
 At Duke, upon declaring a major, students are assigned a faculty advisor in their major for the purpose of encouraging such connection.
 Students must meet with their faculty advisors at least once per semester to discuss students’ academic and professional interests, course selection for subsequent semesters, curiosity about pursuing research, exploring career options, and developing strategies for applying to post-Duke training (i.e. graduate schools, medical schools, etc.)

 Meeting with a faculty mentor is required in order for students to be marked as eligible to enroll in classes each semester.